anshu0612/geocoded-tweets-analysis-dashboard/README.md

 --------------------------------------------------------------------------------

-### Insights are presented on the dashboard with the help of the visualizations.
+### Insights are presented on the dashboard with the help of visualizations.

 ![Alt text](assets/sg-pulse-monitor.png?raw=true "Title")